danielnorberg/tako/README.rst

     http://www.infochimps.com/datasets/the-million-song-dataset-10k-songs-subset

-Using tako-cluster we can quickly get a tako cluster up and running on a single machine.
+Using tako-cluster we can quickly get a Tako cluster up and running on a single machine.
 I'll use the local_cluster.yaml with a proxy on port 8080.

 ::